Elizabeth Futral

 Susan Elizabeth Futral (born September 27, 1963 in Johnston County, North Carolina) is an American coloratura soprano who has won acclaim (as both singer and actress) throughout the United States as well as in Europe, South America, and Japan.

 Early life and education

 Born in Johnston County, North Carolina, Futral grew up in Covington, Louisiana.
 She earned a bachelor's degree in music performance from Samford University.
-After studying with Virginia Zeani at Indiana University, she spent two years as an apprentice with the Lyric Opera of Chicago.
+After studying with Virginia Zeani at Indiana University School of Music, she spent two years as an apprentice with the Lyric Opera of Chicago.
 In 1991, she was a winner of the New York Metropolitan Opera National Council.

 Career

 The soprano first garnered acclaim in the title role of the 1994 New York City Opera production of Delibes' Lakmé.
 Edward Rothstein wrote in The New York Times:

 Ms Futral's performance was crucial to the success of the evening....
 Ms Futral was refined and accurate, hitting her high notes without strain or artifice, giving her vocal acrobatics warmth without ever succumbing to egoism.
 She was not out to prove anything; the song ['The Bell Song'] was not laden with excessive emotion or elaborate musical gestures: it had the virtues of her performance throughout the evening, offering simplicity, grace and directness.

 In 1995 Futral won 2nd prize in Plácido Domingo's Operalia International Opera Competition.

 In 1996 she was invited to the Rossini Opera Festival to sing the title role in the first production of Rossini's Matilde di Shabran since 1821.
 Later that year, she sang the role of Catherine in Meyerbeer's L'étoile du nord at the Wexford Festival.

 In September 1998, she created the role of Stella in the world premiere of André Previn's A Streetcar Named Desire for the San Francisco Opera.
 In February 2001, she debuted with the Los Angeles Opera as Cleopatra in Handel's Giulio Cesare.
 Other roles she has sung for the Los Angeles Opera include Sophie in Strauss's Der Rosenkavalier and Violetta Valéry in Verdi's La traviata.